-Kirsten is HomePlate’s newest staff member as the full-time Development Director and has been a supporter for years.
+Kirsten is HomePlate’s full-time Development Director and has been a supporter for years.
 She brings a diverse background to this position having worked with families experiencing homelessness and domestic violence, started and managed several businesses, and fund/friend-raised for a number of grass-roots local and international organizations.
 She has three grown children and lived in Washington County for many years.
 She is also an artist who enjoys trips to the beach and woods with her dogs and her husband.
 She earned her Masters in Social Work from Portland State University.

 Patrick joined HomePlate in April of 2013.
 He spends most of his time out in the community engaging youth, providing support and resource assistance to those that are interested.
 Patrick is originally from southern Oregon, but came north to attend the University of Portland.
 After spending three years in Peru as a Peace Corps volunteer, Patrick is happy to be back in the Pacific Northwest, working with the HomePlate team.